 For one-source, auto-calibration, you can use the RKI Four-Gas Cylinder to adjust all the sensors at the same time, automatically, with no need for a zero-oxygen source.
-This section includes instructions for calibration with the demand-flow regulator and RKI Four-Gas Cylinder.
+This section includes instructions for calibration with a fixed-flow regulator, RKI Four-Gas Cylinder, and Remote Detector calibration cup.
 This section also includes instructions for calibration with individual gas sources.